A 10-Second Guide To What Traders Are Buzzing About This Morning

-Via Dave Lutz of Stifel, Nicolaus, here’s a 10second guide to what traders are chatting about on this lovely Jobs Day morning:
+Dave Lutz of Stifel, Nicolaus passes along the topics about which traders are chatting about today.

-Morning!
-US futures are up small, and the 10YY retreating after breaching the 3% barrier overnight, but all bets are off until we get the NFP number at 8:30 — Most houses on the street expecting a number of 200k+.
-Seems consensus is the Taper argument looses steam below 150k, but above 250k the street has to reset expectations above a initial tapering of $US10-$12B.
+US Futures are tracking 30bp higher, following the DAX’s 60bp upside move on the back of stronger EU IP and a surging German ZEW survey (Interesting EU fins remain under pressure despite the sharp tightening of PIIGS yields).

-Volume is mixed overseas, and most EU markets are trending flat.
-Keep an eye on the Italian market into their equity close, as chatter continues that Berlusconi will take down the government over the weekend.
-In Asia, Rupee bounces again as shorts cover on new RBI Governor — Sensex has biggest weekly advance in 2 months — but Nikkei lost 1.5% as the Yen strengthened and Investors took profits after a strong week in Japan.
-Asian PC makers Lenovo and Acer fell as DRAM prices continue to trend higher, speculation Hynix’s plant out longer than a few weeks has concerns of Margin Pressure abounding.
+Most of the Equity Euphoria is coming from Japan, as Machinery Orders fell less than expected, and BOJ minutes show expectations the Inflation target will be met — finally reports Abe may trim the corporate tax rate propelled the Nikkei 2.6%.

 Business Insider Emails & Alerts